rhf104/dynamic/README.md

-Shared library-based hot reloading in C
+Dynamic shared library-based hot reloading in C.

 Convenient for rapid prototyping of C applications.